 A list of new Large Print titles is released each month as part of our New Titles.

 Our magazine collection covers the spectrum from Aero Modeller to Vogue.
-All libraries have borrowing collections, whilst most of the reference magazines are held at Central Library Peterborough.
+All libraries have borrowing collections, whilst most of the reference magazines will be held at Tūranga.
 Here are some helpful tips on how to search for our print magazines

 A wide range of magazine content including New Zealand magazines can also be accessed online through our eResources.